-Emma Mould is a singer, songwriter, musician from Manchester UK.
+Emma Mould is a singer, songwriter, musician, activist from Manchester UK.

 Her debut album “Kites and Chasms” was released in September 2016, achieving local radio play and support by BBC introducing Manchester.

-In January 2017 she was commissioned by a charity called "Press Red" to write a song as part of her social activism in raising awareness to end violence against women and girls.
+In January 2017 she was commissioned by a charity called "Press Red" to write a song as part of her social activism in raising awareness to end violence against women.

-Emma penned and titled the song “Press Red”, which was officially released on 25th November 2017 and reached number 112 the iTunes Alternative charts.
+Emma recorded the 5 track EP titled “Press Red” with Producer Dan Stirling.
+The “Press Red” single was released on 25th November 2017 which hit number 112 on the iTunes Alternative charts.